If you need an SEO audit, feel free to reach out to Sam from Vudu Marketing as he is the one who actually created the template below.

 Step #17: Broken links

 Because Google and other search engines crawl the web link-to-link, broken links can cause SEO problems for a website.
 When Google is crawling a site and hits a broken link, the crawler immediately leaves the site.
-If Google encounters too many broken links on a site it may deem that site a poor user experience, which can cause a reduced crawl rate/depth, and both indexing and ranking problems.
+If Google encounters too many broken links on a site, it may deem that site has a poor user experience, which can cause a reduced crawl rate/depth and both indexing and ranking problems.